 - Allows hormones to be transported around the body

 - Keeps our lymph flowing smoothly, which helps our body move toxins for excretion

 - Acts as a cushion or as shock absorption for joints, and keeps them lubricated

 - Regulates body temperature

-I also don’t believe it’s necessary to be drinking alkaline waters all the time.
-The idea of one systemic pH is a myth.
+I also don’t believe it’s necessary to be drinking fancypants alkaline waters, though I will say that they are spectacularly marketed.
+The idea of your body having one systemic pH is a myth.
 Our body has many different pHs, all tightly regulated by the brain through homeostasis, for a variety of functions.
 For example, your blood has one pH range.
 Your stomach has another pH range.
 Your skin varies, but it’s normally slightly acidic.
-Drinking alkaline water isn’t going to “make you more alkaline”, it’s just going to make your body excrete the excess minerals through your urine, giving you… expensive pee.
-Your body is going to keep your blood pH between 7.2-7.4, no matter what, because it’s critical it stays that way to keep us alive.
-Your body is smart!
+Drinking alkaline water isn’t going to “make you more alkaline”, it’s just going to make your body excrete the excess minerals through your urine.
+Your body is really smart (yay!), and it’s going to keep your blood pH between 7.2-7.4, no matter what, because it’s critical it stays that way to keep us alive.

 - 8 cups water

 - 1 pinch of sea salt per cup of water (can do more or less to taste)